usaid-cs/yesterday-i-learned/random.md

 1. The phillips screwdriver is sharp, and is [unintentionally designed to cam out](https://en.wikipedia.org/wiki/Cam_out) (turn too much and pop itself out).
 The [pozidriv](https://en.wikipedia.org/wiki/List_of_screw_drives#Pozidriv) screwdriver is flat, and is designed to *not* cam out.
 Unfortunately using the wrong screwdriver for the two types of screws, even if they are both crosses, will damage them.
 1. NewsBlur is written in [Django 1.5.x](https://github.com/samuelclay/NewsBlur/blob/master/config/requirements.txt).
 1. Young hens are also called pullets.
-1. If someone gets a hold of your birth certificate, they can technically copy the information (optionally just take a picture of it) and request a legitimate birth certificate of *you, on your behalf, without your knowledge, and start using your identity to first get a photo ID, then replacement cards, statements, and then passports.* Store your birth certificate at a very, very safe place, perhaps literally in a safe.
 1. [Boil chicken bones](https://www.livestrong.com/article/125236-glucosamine-naturally/) to get the glucosamine out of it/them.
 1. ["Petering out"](http://www.dictionary.com/browse/peter--out) means gradually stopping, such as a conversation slowing dying out.
 1. One Earth's rotation is 86164s long.
 But our concept of a 86400-second day is still relevant because those are counted with respect to the sun.
 The effect of this is seeing the sun at the expected times, but everything else appears at different times of the day.